Limato: 2020: eight-year-old season

 The 2020 flat racing season in Britain was disrupted and delayed by the COVID-19 pandemic and Limato did not begin his campaign until 27 June when he attempted to repeat his 2019 success in the Criterion Stakes.
 Starting the 5/1 second favourite in a nine-runner field he came with a strong run from the rear to gain the advantage a furlong out and drew away in the final strides to win by three and a half lengths.
 His 75-year-old trainer commented "He has to be ridden for that turn of foot.
 He was quite impressive today – just like me he is getting better with age.
 What a performance.
 It is absolutely amazing and it has taken me back a bit.
 It is indescribable and just great to see, as he has got a great following".
 On his next racecourse appearance he finished fifth behind the three-year-old Wichita in the Park Stakes at Doncaster on 12 September.

 Limato was being prepared for a final run in the Challenge Stakes but after being found to be slightly lame Paul Jacobs announced that the horse was being retired from racing.
 Jacobs explained that Limato would be sent to be retrained as a show horse at the Collins Farm in Essex.
 Candy said "He treated every day as if it was his first day in training.
 He was a real enthusiast who always went up the gallops as though he had never done it before, even though he had been doing it for seven years.
 He has been a joy to train."

 Assessment

 In the 2016 edition of the World's Best Racehorse Rankings Limato was given a rating of 122, making him the 18th best racehorse in the world and the second-best horse trained in Britain.
 He was rated equal with the Australian gelding Chautauqua as the world's best sprinter.
+He was named after the famous opera singer John Limato.